Academic Honors

 • Projects may include literature reviews or local quality improvement projects.

 All projects must be reviewed prior to the start to assure that the project is in compliance with UF rules for human or animal subjects (IRB or IACUC).
 The review process requires the student and mentor to identify the project and define any use of human or animal subjects, human tissues, or human data.
-The form for providing this information in order to obtain College approval of the project can be completed online.
+The Academic Honors Regulatory and Compliance Form for providing this information in order to obtain College approval of the project can be completed online.

 Dr. Duarte and student in lab.Oral Presentation Options